Siouxland Forecast: January 12, 2020

 We have fairly light winds today coming from the east, southeast between 5 and 10 mph across Siouxland.

 Satellite and radar imagery shows that snow started moving into the area between 12 and 1 p.m., picking up by 2 and 3 p.m.
-We will continue to see snow in the area for a few more hours before it clears out of Siouxland.
+We will continue to see snow in the area until it starts clearing out of Siouxland around 8 and 9 p.m. tonight.

+With this, I would like to point out that visibility across Siouxland is reduced with the falling snow, with about 2 miles of visibility in Sioux City.
+Visibility is being gradually reduced to about a half a mile as you head northeast towards Estherville.

 Tonight we will be dry as snow is projected to clear out of Sioux City around 8 p.m., leaving us with mostly cloudy skies and chilly temperatures as we fall to a low of 15 by tomorrow morning.